 At Atlas, we provide a safe space for high school students to gain a better understanding of themselves through art.
-Our free programs meet 5:30-7:30 p.m.
-Mondays, Tuesdays, and Wednesdays during the school year, for eight weekly sessions.
-Give your high schooler the opportunity to let their creavity soar at Atlas!
+Our free programs meet weekdays during the school year and over the summer, for eight weekly sessions.
+Give your high schooler the opportunity to express themselves in a creative way!

 Mondays | 5:30-7:30 p.m.

 Program Description: Calling all fashionistas!
 Learn how to create your own sustainable fashions using recycled materials.

 Word of Art